Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am 80 years old and took me all these years to figure an easy way to open jars, especially when you have no strength in your hands, anymore.

 Just take a pop bottle opener and slip the non pointed end under the rim of the lid and pry up very gently several different places.
 This breaks the seal and then just gently turn the lid and it is open.
 Voila!

 I have always had trouble opening jars and bottles, my hands slip rather than grip.
 Yesterday I took some "double stick foam mounting tape" and put a 1 inch piece longways on the side of the lid where I would put the side of my thumb and another on the jar where I put my palm.
-No more slip, and pop, it opened!
-Another cheap substitution for a man!

 I have rheumatoid arthritis and so have a lot of trouble opening jars.
 I have found that running some hot water over the jars for a couple of minutes really helps.
-My family often tighten the lids very tight, and I get tired of asking someone to open them for me.

 If arthritis or just weak wrists prevent you or a loved one from opening some tough bottle caps, try a nut cracker.
 Works like a charm!

 If you have trouble opening new jars of food, such as pickles, jams, etc. because the lid is vacuum sealed, slide the curved edge of a paint can opener under the edge of the jar top and push down or twist slightly.